Coconut oil n chicken as an alternative to KFC is a great quick easy way to please the troops.

 Lightly dust the chicken pieces with Tapioca flour and Ground black pepper.
 You will need to turn t the pieces around to ensure the liquid from the Nuo nam and the tapioca flour get the pepper to cling and stick to the chicken

 Heat the coconut oil in pot or frying pan til its just short of smoking.
 Shallow fry in say 20mm of oil.

-The result is a crunchy skinned midly peppery piece of succulent chicken.
+The result is a crunchy skinned midly peppery piece of succulent chicken alternative of KFC.
 The coconut oil really gives the chicken a luscious buttery aspect.